cs3org/OCM-API/IETF-OCM-MLS.md

 shared cryptographic state with other clients, defined by the cryptographic keys it holds.
 In this protocol an OCM Server can fulfill this role.
+- **Virtual Client** and **Emulator Client** - As defined in [ietf-mls-virtual-clients].
+When a user participates from multiple devices, the user's single leaf in the federated group represents a Virtual Client and the devices are its Emulator Clients.
+The federated group is the Higher-level Group in that document.
 - **Member Server** - An OCM server with one or more users who are members of a given Group, acting as MLS client on their behalf.
 - **Group Owner Server** - The server currently arbitrating Commits for